IsTheNavSiteDown/IsTheNavSiteDown.github.io/README.md

 # Is the Nav Site down?

-Yes, the Nav Site is currently down.
+Yes, unsuprisingly the Nav Site is currently down.
 Thanks, Cam!